 Scholarships are available to graduating Pittsburg High School seniors planning to attend a college, university, community college, or technical school/program.
 Scholarships are deposited directly with the school/program.
 Scholarship applications are due each February, and awards are announced each March.
 Students may apply for multiple scholarships.

-Resume Your resume should include school and community activities and leadership roles, awards/honors received, work/volunteer experience (hrs worked per week), and college credits, if any.
+Resume.
+Your resume should include school and community activities and leadership roles, awards/honors received, work/volunteer experience (hours worked per week), and college credits, if any.
 Please only include those activities between grades 9-12.

 Essay.
 Your essay should reflect your plans for college/technical education, career goals, financial need, why you are interested in this specific scholarship, and how you would benefit from it. (approx. 250-400 words, 12 font, double spaced)

 PHS transcript.
 Ask Mrs. Ulbrich to print or email you your PHS transcript.
 It should include your ACT score.

 Letter(s) of recommendation from a teacher/PHS employee or a community member other than your family.